dj-ccs/Conscious-Evolution-Framework/docs/conscious-evolution-framework.md

 *   **Network Resilience:** Encouraging a distributed network of DAI nodes, Wiki mirrors, and DLT validators to prevent single points of failure.

 These integrated technologies, orchestrated by the DAI and governed by UCF principles, form the resilient, adaptive, and intelligent technological nervous system of the emergent regenerative civilization, with the Knowledge Commons Wiki serving as its ever-expanding, collectively curated, and securely anchored brain.

+# Part IV: Implementation, Evolution & The Call to Action

 ## Chapter 10: Fractal Implementation Architecture: Designing an Evolving Civilization OS from EPICs to Planet